PDC-support/pdc-intro/episodes/compile-on-gpu-standalone.md

 - Four AMD Instinct™ MI250X GPUs (with an impressive performance of up to 95.7 TFLOPS in double precision when using special matrix operations)

 ![bg right:45% width:100%](https://www.pdc.kth.se/polopoly_fs/1.1242679.1679986622!/image/MI200_hpc_architecture_1000pW_heading_cut.png)

 ---
+# Dardel NVIDIA GPU nodes

+Dardel also has 8 GPU nodes using NVIDIA Grace Hopper superchips.
+Each node is equiped with

+- Four Arm Neoverse processors with 144 cores (aka Grace chip)

+- 4 NVIDIA Hopper GPUs with 96 GB HBM3

+Nodes are currently working, but software stack is not fully set up.
+If you are interested in using the nodes contact support.

+---